hanerkoca/starknet.js-workshop-typescript/README.md

 Then press enter in the second console ; the script will proceed until end.

-More easy : use `npx ts-node starknet_jsExistingAccount.ts`, using preexisting account #0 created automatically during Devnet launch.
+More easy : use `npx ts-node src/starknet_jsExistingAccount.ts`, using preexisting account #0 created automatically during Devnet launch.

 You can easily use these scripts as a basis for your needs.